msfjarvis/msfjarvis.dev/content/posts/manually-parsing-json-with-moshi/index.md

 +++
-categories = ["kotlin", "android"] date = 2020-12-21
 summary = "Moshi is a fast and powerful JSON parsing library for the JVM and Android.
-Today we look into manually parsing JSON to and from Java/Kotlin classes" slug = "manually-parsing-json-with-moshi" socialImage = "/uploads/moshi_social.webp" tags = ["moshi", "json parsing", "moshi read json from file"] title = "Manually parsing JSON with Moshi" toc = true
+Today we look into manually parsing JSON to and from Java/Kotlin classes" toc = true slug = "manually-parsing-json-with-moshi" title = "Manually parsing JSON with Moshi" date = 2020-12-21 categories = ["kotlin", "android"] tags = ["moshi", "json parsing", "moshi read json from file"] socialImage = "moshi_social.webp"
 +++

 ### What is Moshi?